Suzhou-Tongyuan/tyjuliacall/README.md

 from tyjuliasetup import use_sysimage  # CAUTIOUS: not 'tyjuliacall'! use_sysimage(r"/path/to/sysimg")
 # if your sysimage contains TyPython,
-# you could call use_systemTyPython() to reduce the time cost of setting up julia.
+# you could call use_systemtypython() to reduce the time cost of setting up julia.
 from tyjuliacall import Base
 print(
     "current sysimage in use",